urbint/cortex/README.md

 # <img src='https://storage.googleapis.com/ub-public/cortex_logo.png' height='60'>

-Cortex watches your Elixir files and automatically runs tests for newly updated modules.
+Cortex is the intelligent coding assistant for Elixir.

+- Compiles and reloads modified files
+- Automatically runs the appropriate tests at the appropriate time
+- Accepts pluggable adapters for custom builds

 ## Installation